opentoonz/opentoonz_docs/source/creating_movements.rst

 Using Hooks
 ~~~~~~~~~~~
-Hooks are reference points that can be defined for any animation level directly in the work area by using the Hook tool (|hook|).
+Hooks are reference points that can be defined for any animation level directly in the Viewer, by using the Hook tool (|hook|).

-Once defined they can be used in the stage schematic to link an object to the column where the hooked level is exposed according to a specific hook set, or to move the column according to any of its hook sets.
+Once defined for a column, they can be used in the Stage Schematic to link another object to this column, in relation to a specific hook, or to move the column according to any of its hook sets.

-In the first case the hook is used as a tracking point to link an object, for example another column or a camera, to a specific feature of the animation level.
-For example, if you have a character carrying a lamp, you can track the lamp position with a hook set and link a radial gradient to it to create a glow placed over the lamp for every frame of the animation.
+In the first case the hook is used as a tracking point to link another object to it, for example a column or camera, to a specific feature of the animation level.
+For example, if you have a character carrying a lamp, you can track the lamp position with a hook, and link a radial gradient to it to create a glow, placed over the lamp for every frame of the animation.

 In the second case the hook is used as the center of the column where the hooked level is exposed, thus creating a different center and offset for each level frame.
-For example, if you have a walking animation cycle, you can set a new center following the character’s feet with a hook set, and make the level move accordingly to prevent a moon-walking effect on the background.
+For example, if you have a walking animation cycle, you can set a new center following the character’s feet with a hook, and make the level move accordingly to prevent a moon-walking effect on the background.

 Hooks can also be split and passed from one drawing feature to another, automatically creating an offset position.
 For example the hook following the character’s foot feature can pass from one foot to another, in order to make the character move continuously onward.

 |hooks|

-A hook set can be created starting from any frame.
+A hook can be created starting from any frame.
 Once it is created, it will appear on the following level frames in the same position, from where it can be moved.

-You can use up to 20 hook sets for each level; each hook set is labeled with a number, to retrieve it in each level frame.
+You can use up to 20 hooks for each level; each hook is labeled with a number, to retrieve it in each level frame.

-By activating the Snap option, hooks for the current level can be placed by snapping them exactly in the same position of hooks defined for the other animation levels visible in the work area.
-In case the current level is a Toonz vector level, hooks will snap also at the center of any closed shapes it may contain (e.g. rectangles, circles or single vector shapes closed with the Tape tool).
+By activating the Snap option, hooks for the current level can be accurately placed by snapping them exactly to the same position of hooks defined for the other animation levels visible in the Viewer.
+In case the current level is a Toonz vector level, hooks will snap also to the center of any closed shapes it may contain (e.g. rectangles, circles or single vector shapes closed with the Tape tool).
 This option may prove useful especially when defining hooks for cutout animation models (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).

-Hook information is saved along with the level as a file in XML format named as the file with the _hooks suffix.
+Hook information is saved along with the level as a file in XML format, named as the file but with the _hooks suffix.
 For example, hooks defined for the level ``mouse``  will be saved in the file ``mouse_hooks.xml`` .

 .. note:: Hooks are also visible in onion skin mode (see  :ref:`Using Onion Skin <using_onion_skin>`  ).

-.. note:: Hooks can be also used to create a cutout animation model, as they allows you to link the model sections according to specific pivot points (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).
+.. note:: Hooks can be also used to create a cutout animation model, as they allow you to link the model sections according to specific pivot points (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).

-.. tip:: **To define a hook set for a level:**
+.. tip:: **To define a hook for a level:**

     1. Select a frame from the level you want to set hooks for.